-- To amend titles XIX and XXI of the Social Security Act to improve maternal health coverage under Medicaid and CHIP, and for other purposes. - 1 Be it enacted by the Senate and House of Representa- - 2 tives of the United States of America in Congress assembled,

-3 SECTION 1.
-SHORT TITLE; TABLE OF CONTENTS.

-- 4 (a) SHORT TITLE.-This Act may be cited as the

-- 5 "Healthy Moms and Babies Act".

-- 6 (b) TABLE OF CONTENTS.-The table of contents for

-- 7 this Act is as follows:
+To amend titles XIX and XXI of the Social Security Act to improve maternal health coverage under Medicaid and CHIP, and for other purposes.

+- 1 Be it enacted by the Senate and House of Representa- - 2 tives of the United States of America in Congress assembled, - 3 SECTION 1.
+SHORT TITLE; TABLE OF CONTENTS. - 4 (a) SHORT TITLE.-This Act may be cited as the - 5 "Healthy Moms and Babies Act". - 6 (b) Table of Contents for - 7 this Act is as follows: - Sec.
-- Sec.
 1. Short title; table of contents.

 - Sec.
-2. Definitions.

-- Sec.
-3. Mandatory reporting by State Medicaid programs on adult health care quality measures of maternal and perinatal health.
+2. Definitions. - Sec.
+3. Mandatory reporting by State Medicaid programs on adult health care quality measures of maternal and perinatal health. - Sec.
+4. Medicaid quality improvement initiatives to reduce rates of cesarean sections; Medicare requirement for hospitals to report on data on cesarean births. - Sec.

-- Sec.
 5. State option to provide coordinated care through a health home for pregnant and postpartum women. - Sec.
 6. Guidance on care coordination to support maternal health. - Sec.
 7. National reskilling of the maternity care workforce. - Sec.
 8. MACPAC study on doulas and community health workers; guidance on increasing access to doula services under Medicaid. - Sec.
 9. Demonstration projects to improve the delivery of maternal health care through telehealth. - Sec.
 10. CMS report on coverage of remote physiologic monitoring devices and impact on maternal and child health outcomes under Medicaid. - Sec.
 11. Guidance on community-based maternal health programs. - Sec.
 12. Developing guidance on maternal mortality and severe morbidity reduction for maternal care providers receiving payment under the Medicaid program. - Sec.
 13. Program related to reducing cesarean births and increasing rates of vaginal birth after cesarean. - Sec.
 14. Collection of information related to social determinants of the health of Medicaid and CHIP beneficiaries. - Sec.
-15. Report on payment methodologies for transferring pregnant women between facilities before, during, and after childbirth.

-Sec.
-16. Medicaid guidance on State options to address social determinants of health for pregnant and postpartum women.
+15. Report on payment methodologies for transferring pregnant women between facilities before, during, and after childbirth. - Sec.
+16. Medicaid guidance on State options to address social determinants of health for pregnant and postpartum women. - Sec.

-Sec.
 17. Payment error rate measurement (PERM) audit and improvement requirements.